Erebot/Erebot_farm/README.rst

 Usually, only ``default-versions.txt`` will change when a new version of PHP is released.
-Some files will also be renamed due to being tied to a particular version (and so must be renamed when the version changes).
+Some files will also be renamed due to being tied to a particular version and so must be renamed when the version changes.

 Maintained versions
 -------------------

-I currently keep 9 versions, spread across the following PHP branches:
+I currently keep several versions, spread across the following PHP branches:

 * PHP 5.3.x
 * PHP 5.4.x
 * PHP 5.5.x
 * PHP 5.6.x
+* PHP 7.0.x
-* PHP 0.0.HEAD (kind of like a "nightly" build)
+* PHP 7.1.x
+* test builds (nightly, alpha/beta/RC, etc.)

 For each branch, I build two "flavours":

 * A 64-bits version with a pear installation and debugging symbols.
 * A 32-bits version with a pear installation but no debugging symbols.

-The only exception is PHP 0.0.HEAD where I only build the 64-bits version because the 32-bits version does not compile correctly for me right now.

-These branches match the current stable branches from the official PHP project, with the addition of PHP 5.3.x which you can still find on some (maintained) Linux distributions (eg. RedHat Enterprise Linux 5.x).
+These branches match the current stable branches from the official PHP project, with the addition of PHP 5.3.x and PHP 5.4.x which you can still find on some (maintained) Linux distributions, eg. RedHat Enterprise Linux 5.x.

-I use the 64-bits version from the oldest branch still maintained by the PHP folks as the main version (ie. in ``switch-phpfarm``).
+I use the 64-bits version from the oldest branch still maintained by the PHP folks as the main version, ie. with ``switch-phpfarm``.
-So for now, that is PHP 5.4.x.
+So for now, that is PHP 5.5.x.

 Native extensions